-Department of Justice Obtains Settlement of Disability-Based Discrimination Allegations at Three Rental Complexes on Long Island, New York
+Department Of Justice Obtains Settlement Of Disability-Based Discrimination Allegations At Three Rental Complexes On Long Island

-In its complaint which was filed in August 2007, the Department of Justice alleged that defendants engaged in a pattern or practice of discrimination against individuals with disabilities in the design and construction of a rental-housing complex for senior citizens on Long Island, New York, called Sayville Commons Apartments.
+In its complaint, the United States alleged that defendants engaged in a pattern or practice of discrimination against individuals with disabilities in the design and construction of a rental housing complex for senior citizens on Long Island, New York, called Sayville Commons Apartments.
 Subsequent investigation revealed that the same defendants had designed and constructed two additional complexes, Broadway Knolls Apartments in Holbrook, New York, and Oak Creek Commons Condominiums in Oakdale, New York.
-All three were developed by Paul Aniboli and designed by Stephen Fellman, an architect.
+All three were developed by defendant Paul Aniboli and designed by defendant Stephen Fellman, an architect.
 The consent order, which still must be approved the U.S. District Court for the Eastern District of New York, provides a comprehensive plan to remedy the violations at the three complexes.

 The accessible and adaptable design provisions of the Fair Housing Act require that ground level apartment units or units that are elevator accessible and are constructed after 1991 be accessible to individuals with disabilities.

 The consent order provides a comprehensive plan to remedy the violations at the three complexes.
 It requires defendants to perform substantial specific retrofits, including fixing the accessible routes, high door thresholds and out-swinging bathroom doors, inaccessible thermostats and outlets, and inaccessible kitchen ranges.
 In addition, defendants have agreed to be bound by the terms of the consent order for three years, which provides, in part, that they will complete a Fair Housing Act training course and report to the United States any new construction in which they are involved.
 The consent order also provides for relief for four aggrieved parties, who, due to disability, had difficulty moving about their own apartments or throughout the complex because of the Fair Housing Act violations.
-Defendants will pay $32,500 to compensate victims, who include current and former tenants, and a non-profit fair housing organization, Long Island Housing Services, whose investigation led to this lawsuit.
-In addition, the defendants must set aside $5,000 for certain retrofits that will be made at a tenant’s request, and pay the United States a civil penalty of $2,500.
+Defendants will pay $40,000 toward compensation for the aggrieved parties, including Long Island Housing Services, a non-profit fair housing organization whose investigation led to this lawsuit, a civil penalty, and a retrofit fund to be used for certain retrofits made at a tenant’s request.

 The federal Fair Housing Act prohibits discrimination in housing based on race, color, religion, national origin, sex, disability and familial status.
 More information about the Civil Rights Division and the laws it enforces is available at www.justice.gov/crt.
 Persons who believe that they have experienced unlawful housing discrimination may contact the United States Attorney’s Office for the Eastern District of New York at 718-254-7000 or by email at USANYE-CivilRights@usdoj.gov, or the Justice Department Civil Rights Division at 1-800-896-7743, or by e-mail at firstname.lastname@example.org, and or contact the Department of Housing and Urban Development at 1-800-669-9777.